mysticflute/oatmeal/README.md

 Deletes all cookies.

-#### oatmeal.refillJar

-Forces a refresh of the known cookies.
-Normally you won't need to call this externally.
-An instance where you might need to is if you respecify the source.
-The previously parsed cookies would be cached and unless you add a new one it won't get updated.
-You can force that update instead by calling this method.

 #### oatmeal.source(string)

 Specifies a string to parse for cookies.
 This is mainly useful on the node side.